anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Installing hydraulic brakes

 Installing hydraulic brakes was a bit more work.
-The [manual provides some guidance](/files/ALIEXPRESS_ALLROAD/Disc-Series_User-Manual_V2.0_EN.pdf).
+For future reference, [here is the manual](/files/ALIEXPRESS_ALLROAD/Disc-Series_User-Manual_V2.0_EN.pdf).

 One detail worth emphasizing: the pre-travel screw on the shift lever needs to be backed out before bleeding.
 It does not need to be backed out completely, but it does need to be open enough for the bleed procedure to work properly.